born2net/Angular-kitchen-sink/Readme.md

    - use nodeLogger to show ToDo items are only updated and not re-created when using our own identifier method
 - Error handler service overrides ng2 error handling and provide custom options
 - Dependency sharing
-- ES6 such as arrow functions, Map, let and more
 - Hook into application lifecycles
 - Form and validation (both via FormBuilder and manual creating Control Groups)
 - Custom validators such as PasswordMatch (@Attribute)